Welcome to the mountains!

 Courses and guiding in the mountains

-Tyin Aktiv offers both introductory courses and guided ski tours for all levels.
-On a ski touring course, you’ll learn how to use climbing skins, ascend efficiently, and ski safely in varying snow conditions.
-The courses are held in small groups with a strong focus on hands-on learning, ensuring close guidance from experienced local instructors.
+On a top tour course, you will learn how to use traps, climb efficiently, and descend safely in different types of snow.
+The courses are held in small groups with a focus on practice, so that everyone receives close supervision from experienced, locally-known instructors.

 If you prefer hiking to a course, you can join a guided summit hike.
 This way you can experience the most beautiful mountains without having to worry about route selection or avalanche risk assessment.
 The guides know the area inside out and adapt the hike to your level and wishes – whether it's a leisurely hike to Stølsnøse or a longer day trip to Jotunheimen.